dbpiper/Euclid/style-guide.md

 recommended by the React team.
 Furthermore, the create-react-app doesn't use them anymore.
 So it seems prudent to follow the industry rather than Airbnb in this case.

+For Markdown some linting that is compatible with [markdownlint for VS Code](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) *must* be used.
+Since [markdownlint for VS Code](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) uses [markdownlint for Node.js](https://github.com/DavidAnson/markdownlint) this is the obvious choice if you have some objection to writing your Markdown in VS Code, say if you use VIM.
+However, since I personally use VS Code, this will not be supported or or documented by me.

+*Note* I actually do use VIM for some things, such as writing git commit messages.
+However, I personally like to have a rendered preview which VS Code provides that would require a ton of customization to achieve in VIM.
+Furthermore copy-pasting links and general interaction with the clipboard are *not* VIM's strong suit.

 ## Line Endings